silas-dsc/productive-to-linear-migration-tool/replit.md

 ## Overview

 This is a high-performance web application designed to export tasks and comments from Productive.io projects to CSV format.
-The application uses optimized parallel processing to achieve 3-5x faster performance compared to traditional sequential approaches.
-Built with React on the frontend and Express on the backend, it provides real-time progress tracking and comprehensive logging during the export process.
+The application uses server-side processing with a 120-second error cooldown policy to ensure reliable data fetching from the Productive.io API.
+Built with React on the frontend and Express on the backend, it provides real-time progress tracking via Server-Sent Events (SSE) and comprehensive logging during the export process.

 ## User Preferences